microsoft/vscode-azurelogicapps/README.md

 ## Requirements

-You must have Visual Studio Code 1.64.0 (January 2022) or later to install the extension.
+You must have Visual Studio Code 1.74.0 (November 2022) or later to install the extension.

 All you need is an Azure Subscription to get started.
 If you don't have one, [click here](https://azure.microsoft.com/en-us/free/) for a free subscription.